 MRE Extra, The inside-track on track cleaning from Everard Media

-If it’s not dirty track. it could be power related.
-Lose or poor power connections will cause all manner of problems from no movement at all to sluggish performance.
+Loose or poor power connections will also cause all manner of problems from no movement at all to sluggish performance.
 This is particularly common for layouts that aren’t permanent and are regularly set up or rearranged and where the wires are regularly moved around.

 A Question of Length